sinclairzx81/typebox/readme.md

 [JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) | [JSON Schema Compliance Suite](https://github.com/sinclairzx81/json-schema-compliance-suite)

-TypeBox supports all major JSON Schema draft versions and tracks compliance against the official JSON Schema Test Suite.
-It also maintains a separate JavaScript compliance suite to track ecosystem adoption as JSON Schema moves toward the V1 candidate.
-The following table shows TypeBox specification coverage.
+TypeBox has broad support for all JSON Schema drafts and is heavily tested against the official JSON Schema Test Suite.
+TypeBox targets modern versions of the specification, but supports legacy drafts as well: legacy semantics are honored unless they conflict with a modern specification, in which case the modern behavior takes precedence.

 | Spec | 3 | 4 | 6 | 7 | 2019-09 | 2020-12 | v1 |
 |:-----|:--|:--|:--|:--|:--|:--|:--|